 Cutting-edge facilities: we’re ahead of the game

 At University Centre Croydon our facilities are second to none.
-You'll have access to a dedicated Higher Education library, 2,000 Macs and PCs and all the latest industry-standard equipment.
+You'll have access to a state of the art library, 2,000 Macs and PCs and all the latest industry-standard equipment.

 Thumbs up from the Quality Assurance Agency